 Developing a strong team begins with all of us.
 Team building was defined by Beer in 1980 as 'the deliberate process of facilitating the development of an effective and close group'.
+The US Ski Team defines TEAM as: Individual humility and collective pride.
 Some of you may argue that this is an individual sport...as noted above, it is not.
 To improve the team, we will strive to improve the individuals on the team.